dekuNukem/duckyPad/purchase_information.md

 ------

-Thanks for considering to support this project!
+Thanks for considering supporting this project!

-I was actually planning a kickstarter earlier this year (2020), but with the coronavirus situation, launching the campaign right now doesn't seem to be the best timing.
+I was actually planning a kickstarter early this year, but with the coronavirus situation, launching a campaign right now doesn't seem to be the best timing.

-Still, I do have **around 30 duckyPads in stock**, and you can purchase one directly from me.
+Still, I do have **around 30 duckyPads in stock** from a test production run, and you can purchase one directly from me.

 Those circuit boards are professionally machine-assembled by a PCB fab house, and are fully tested.